Planning Your Trip

 Then you have the drinks.
 Madrid is home to just about every kind of bar you can imagine, from no-frills watering holes frequented by abuelos to sleek, modern joints serving up craft beer, fabulous Spanish wine, or handcrafted cocktails.
 The Malasaña neighborhood is particularly famous for its nightlife, and nearby Chueca is a stronghold for the LGBT community.

 Just as there's a bar for everybody in Madrid, there's a neighborhood of the Spanish capital where you'll feel at home, no matter what your tastes are.
 If you want to be close to the center of the action, Malasaña is a popular choice, although it has become somewhat infamous for the amount of noise at night.
 Here, you'll find an eclectic mix of boutique hotels and trendy hostels.

 If you don't want to compromise location for atmosphere, a great alternative is Huertas (also known as Barrio de las Letras).
-Wedged in between Puerta del Sol and the Paseo del Prado, this idyllic neighborhood offers hotels, apartments, hostels and more.
+Wedged in between Puerta del Sol and the Paseo del Prado, this idyllic neighborhood offers hotels, apartments, hostels, and more.
 Another excellent choice is Lavapiés, a multicultural neighborhood where renting an apartment and living like a local is the way to go.

 Madrid's central location right in the heart of Spain makes it easy to access from elsewhere in the country, Europe, and the world.
-Madrid-Barajas Airport is Spain's largest and best-connected, with several transportation options to get you to the city center after your flight in no time.
+Madrid-Barajas Airport is Spain's busiest and best-connected, with several transportation options to get you to the city center after your flight in no time.
 The city is also home to several train and bus stations, and forms the nucleus of the AVE high-speed rail network.